The 42 Beautiful Things Project

 The more, too, I return to non-electronic forms of expression: pen-to-paper writing; scissors-and-glue collage; crayon-and-pen designs; and postcards, handwritten correspondence, and gifts that pass physically from my hands into the hands of others, often through the intermediary hands of dedicated postal workers.

 As people shared their Beautiful Things and I shared them with others, joy multiplied and conversations started.
-I continue to believe Beautiful Things are meant to be shared, and I continue to share them every day, though I no longer use a dedicated P.O. box to do so.
+I continue to believe Beautiful Things are meant to be shared, and even without a P.O.
+Box, I continue to share Beautiful Things every day.